rehanvipin/work/content/front-end-stuff/typescript.md

 ## Testing
 It can be somewhat painful.

+A really good series about JavaScript testing (specifically about Jasmine and some parts about Karma) - <https://www.youtube.com/playlist?list=PL_euSNU_eLbcpJdoM-WWzUlNNVM4TwtMl>

 ### 1. Make a new tsconfig file
 Aside from the tsconfig file that you're already using for your source code.